FlorinCP/cycle-map-challenge/docs/THINKING_PROCESS.md

 I couldn't implement the animation of the left layout column, specifically the slide in-out transition for NetworkList and NetworkDetail components on route changes.
 The hover/click over the Markers in the `NetworkDetailMap` are not as fluid as desired.
-The Tailwind config is not entirely aligned with the best practices
+The Tailwind config is not entirely aligned with the best practices More comments and JSDocs
+Simplify some hooks and reduce their number

 # Opinions, Challenges